-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct Phase II clinical trials of IFX-1 in patients with HS and AAV, continue preclinical development of IFX-2, initiate new research and preclinical development efforts and seek marketing approval for any product candidates that we successfully develop and receive approval for.
-If our ongoing Phase IIb trial of HS is successful, we plan to commence a Phase III program of IFX-1 in HS and currently anticipate that the cost of such program could be in the range of $\in$ 40 to $\in$ 50 million.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to commercialize such products.
+We expect our expenses to increase in connection with our ongoing activities.
+In particular, we plan to conduct Phase III clinical trial of IFX-1 in patients with HS and Phase II clinical trials in AAV and PG.
+We also want to continue preclinical development of IFX-1 subcutaneous formulation, IFX-2.
+We plan to initiate new research and preclinical development efforts and we may seek marketing approval for any product candidates that we successfully develop and where we receive approval for.
+If our ongoing Phase IIb trial of HS is successful, we plan to commence a Phase III program of IFX-1 in HS and currently anticipate that the cost of such program could be in the range of €40 to €50 million.
+In addition, if we obtain marketing approval for any of our product candidates Automatication expenses related to establishing sales, marketing, distribution and other expenses.

+commercial infrastructure to commercialize such products.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
 We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.